nodewee/icon-converter/README.md

 # Icon Converter

-A command-line tool to convert icons to various formats and sizes for different platforms like browser extensions, macOS applications, Windows applications, and websites (favicons).
+A command-line tool to convert **any image** into various icon formats and sizes for different platforms, such as browser extensions, macOS applications, Windows applications, and websites (favicons).

 ## Features